-TM370 Christian Formation for Youth and Their Families 3 credits

-This course looks in-depth at Christian spiritual formation in general and the specific spiritual lives and development of teenagers and their families.
-Students will learn the theory and practice of spiritual formation and how to facilitate Christian spiritual formation through specific practices for both individuals and the family as a whole.
+TM370 Christian Formation for Youth and Their Families 3 credits will learn the theory and practice of spiritual formation and how to facilitate Christian spiritual formation through specific practices for both individuals and the family as a whole.
 Prerequisites: Both TM102-103 or two of TM171-174.
 Recommended: TM339.
 (Spring/Odd Years)